HamidM9/game_theory/README.md

 - Simulation of multi-agent interactions
 - Sensitivity analysis (obstacle shift, irrational drivers)

-## 📂 Structure

-- `game_model.py` – Core simulation engine.
-- `payoff_tables/` – Data used for experiments.
-- `docs/` – PDF of the full report and supplementary visuals.

-## 📈 Future Work

-Explore Bayesian game modeling for uncertain human behavior (e.g., identifying drunk/sober drivers) and adaptive strategy learning for AVs.

 ## 🧑‍💻 Authors

-- Maryam Gholamishiri
 - Hamid Mohammadi
 - Supervisor: Laura Crosara

-## 📄 License

-This project is for academic and educational purposes.
-Please cite the original authors when using or building upon this work.